Shop and Save on New York State Health Insurance

 A new study by the National Health and Nutrition Examination Survey (NHANES)

-has found that sleeping beyond eight hours also puts a person in twice as much risk of developing angina and coronary artery disease.
+has found that sleeping beyond eight hours also puts a person at twice as much risk of developing angina and coronary artery disease.
 The study was conducted involving 3,000 adults over the age of 45 years.

 Sleeping under six hours puts a person at risk for developing cardiovascular diseases like glucose intolerance and diabetes.

-“Based on these findings, it seems getting six to eight hours of sleep everyday probably confers the least risk of cardiovascular disease over the long term,” said Dr. Rohit Arora.
+“Based on these findings, it seems getting six to eight hours of sleep every day probably confers the least risk of cardiovascular disease over the long term,” said Dr. Rohit Arora.

-However according to the National Health Interview Survey (1984-2000), six percent of US adults sleep six hours or less.
+However, according to the National Health Interview Survey (1984-2000), six percent of US adults sleep six hours or less.

 This study is one of the largest with regards to sleep and its health effects involving 3,000 adults above 45 years old.